 Therefore, in order for a worshipper to “draw near” or “connect” with YHWH, a kaphar is required.
 Getting close to YHWH is dangerous!
 Our fragile flesh and blood bodies cannot survive the presence of a Holy God.
 We need a substitute.

 However, we must understand that sacrifices were not brought as a means for the Israelites (or us) to attain salvation.
 As the Book of Hebrews teaches, they could not and did not clear a sinner’s conscience nor were they intended to remove sin.
 Many mistakenly believe that before the death and resurrection of Yeshua, people were forgiven and “saved” by the sacrificial system.
 But if this were the case, Yeshua died needlessly.
-His sacrifice would be regulated to mere convenience; for we would not have to go through the trouble of offering animals any longer.
-Yeshua’s sacrifice for us is infinitely more than that!
+His sacrifice would be regulated to the convenience.
+In other words, we simply would no longer have to go through the trouble of offering animals.
+Yeshua’s sacrifice is infinitely more than that!